 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front entrance door to the subject property is of timber glazed design.
-Windows are of timber single glazed design and of timber double glazed design.
-Fascia boards have been formed in timber.
+The windows are of timber single glazed design and of aluminium double glazed design.
+Some of the windows benefit from secondary glazing having been fitted internally.
+The entrance door to the subject property is of timber single glazed design.
+Soffit boards and fascia boards have been formed in timber.

 External decorations Visually inspected.
+Mostly painted finishes.

-Finished in paint work.
-The second secon Conservatories / porches Not applicable.
-Communal areas Circulation areas visually inspected.
-The communal shared driveway has been overlaid with hardcore and gravel.
+Conservatories / porches N/A. Communal areas Circulation areas visually inspected.
+Access to the subjects is via a shared/unmade drive.
+Rights of access and any maintenance liability should be confirmed.

 Garages and permanent outbuildings Visually inspected.
-The subject property would appear to benefit from a single car garage within a block of three.
+The subject property benefits from a detached single car garage and store room at the rear elevation.
+The main walls are of stone construction whilst the roof is pitched and slated and mono pitched and clad with felt.
+The garage is accessed from the front elevation via an up and over door whilst the store room is accessed from the front elevation via a timber door.
+Within the garden grounds there is a log store.

 Outside areas and boundaries Visually inspected.
-Private garden grounds are provided to the front and rear elevations with the boundaries delineated, where seen, by means of hedging, neighbouring garden ground and stone built retaining wall.
+Private garden grounds are provided to the front, side and rear elevations with the boundaries delineated, where seen, by means of post and wire fencing.

 Ceilings Visually inspected from floor level.
-Ceiling areas, where seen, are of plasterboard sheet construction and of lath and plaster construction.
+The ceilings, where seen, are of lath and plaster construction and of plasterboard sheet construction.
+The ceiling lining to the entrance hallway has been clad with timber panel.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of plastered on the hard construction, lath and plaster construction and of plasterboard sheet construction.
-Sections of wall lining to the kitchen and bathroom have been tiled.
+The internal walls are of plastered on the hard construction, plasterboard sheet construction and of lath and plaster construction.
+Sections of wall lining to the bathroom have been tiled and clad with waterproof board.
+Sections of wall lining to the WC have been tiled.
+Sections of wall lining to the kitchen have been tiled and clad with timber panel.
+The wall linings to the entrance hallway have been fully clad with timber panel.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring at ground floor level is of solid concrete construction whilst flooring at first floor level is of suspended timber construction.
-No access was available to sub floor areas as at the date of inspection.
+Flooring at ground floor level is of suspended timber construction and of solid concrete construction whilst flooring at first floor level is of suspended timber construction.
+No access was available to sub-floor areas as at date of inspection.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The skirting boards and door frames are of timber design.
-Internal doors are of timber design.
+Internal doors are of timber design and timber glazed design.
 The kitchen is fitted with wall and base units.
 A timber staircase links the ground and first floor.

-Chimney breasts and fireplaces Visually inspected.
+Single Survey Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 Within the living room there is an open fire in the grate.

 Internal decorations Visually inspected.
-Mostly papered and painted finishes throughout.
-Cellars Not applicable.
+Mostly painted and papered finishes throughout.